Heating Tips : Hot Water Sanitary

-After an intervention (boiler replacement, disemboweling of the heating circuit), following the restarting of the heating system, despite the full purge performed by the professional or your care, noises of air or water can sometimes occur for a few more days inside the heating circuit.
+After an intervention (boiler replacement, disemboweling of the heating circuit), following the restarting of the heating system, despite the full purge performed by the professional plumber near me or your care, noises of air or water can sometimes occur for a few more days inside the heating circuit.
 This is quite normal because it is indeed technically impossible to hunt all the air at the end of the intervention (bubbles can still remain “stuck” and move a few days later in the circuit).

 To remedy this, it is necessary to ensure the days following the intervention (or when the heating is restarted if the invasion took place outside the heating period) to:

 purge your radiators (if present) starting with those installed at the lowest levels, several times if necessary until the disappearance of traffic noise or air (attention also to the “high points” sometimes present on some installations, l air blocked in the piping completely preventing the flow of water).

 purge the return/return flow of the floor heating (if present and equipped with an air vent).

 Monitor the water pressure, which should generally oscillate around 1 to 2.5 bars depending on the number of floors of the building in residential: add water as needed, especially after purging the heating circuit or radiators.

 And In Any Case, To Ensure Optimal Operation Of Your Installation: